Azure/toketi-iothubreact/README.md

 ## Future work (MoSCoW)

-* M: realtime metrics about the remaining backlog
-* S: device twins and device methods
+* M: device twins and device methods
+* M: support at-least-once when checkpointing
+* S: clustering awareness
-* S: redefine the streaming graph at runtime, e.g. add/remove partitions on the fly
+* C: redefine the streaming graph at runtime, e.g. add/remove partitions on the fly
-* S: checkpointing sink to acknowledge events after consumption
-* C: clustering awareness
+* C: reopen hub after closing (currently one creates a new instance)
 * W: asynchronicity by using EventHub SDK async APIs
-* W: reopen hub after closing (currently one creates a new instance)

-# Contribute Code
+# Contributing

 ## Contribution license Agreement